smartcontractkit/ccip/integration-tests/ccip-tests/testconfig/README.md

 If there are multiple chaos experiments, this specifies the duration to wait between each chaos experiment.
 This is only valid if the test is run on k8s and not on [existing deployments](#ccipgroupstesttypeexistingdeployment).

 #### CCIP.Groups.<testtype>.LoadProfile.SkipRequestIfAnotherRequestTriggeredWithin
 If a request is triggered within this duration, the test will skip sending another request during load run.
-For Example, if `SkipRequestIfAnotherRequestTriggeredWithin` is set to `40m`, and a request is triggered at 0th s, the test will skip sending another request for another 40m.
+For Example, if `SkipRequestIfAnotherRequestTriggeredWithin` is set to `40m`, and a request is triggered at 0th second, the test will skip sending another request for another 40m.
 This particular field is used to avoid sending multiple requests in a short duration during load run.

 #### CCIP.Groups.<testtype>.LoadProfile.OptimizeSpace